Kat Presley

 the stories I clung to

-because they felt more correct
+that felt more correct

 than connected.